hallister/semantic-react/README.md

 There are no well-written docs as of yet.

 #### Elements
 * Button - Complete.
-Testing Complete.
+Testing complete.
 * Container - Won't Implement.
 Probably just add a `container` prop to a grid.
 * Divider - Complete.
 * Flag - Complete.